 Duck Wax vs. Paraffin Wax

-A lot of people might think any type of wax will work for any project, but when it comes to getting those pesky pinfeathers off your ducks or waterfowl, you will want to use a product specially formulated for the job.
+Many people might think any type of wax will work for any project, but when it comes to getting those pesky pinfeathers off your ducks or waterfowl, you will want to use a specially formulated product for the job.
 Creating wax blends for specific applications is what we do at Blended Waxes, and our duck wax is one of those blends.
 Learn more about the difference between duck wax and paraffin wax and why choosing the right wax product for your project matters.

 What Is Paraffin Wax?

 Paraffin wax is a soft, white wax that has multiple uses.
-The wax is derived from hydrocarbons and is a common ingredient in skin care products and is a primary ingredient in some candles and crayons.
+The wax is derived from hydrocarbons, a common ingredient in skin care products and a primary ingredient in some candles and crayons.
 The wax is also used to coat paper and make adhesives.